frankhezemans/plausiblecor/README.md

 ## Getting started

-`plausiblecor` ships with example data from Forstmann et al. (2008), who tested the effect of a speed/accuracy manipulation on speeded decision-making.
+`plausiblecor` ships with example MCMC samples and covariates based on data from Forstmann et al. (2008), who tested the effect of a speed/accuracy manipulation on speeded decision-making in conjunction with functional neuroimaging (fMRI).

 The following illustrates how to analyse the correlation between a latent parameter (estimated change in response caution) and an observed